-Massage therapy helps relieve pain, improve physical dysfunction, and increase the patient’s general well-being.
+Massage therapy can be used to promote physical and psychological well-being in children and adults of all ages.
+It helps reduce stress, relieve pain, improve physical dysfunction, and reduce the side effects of strains, sprains, hypertensions, arthritis, and other ailments.
 Whether you wish to assist patients with relaxation or their recovery process, our Massage Therapy diploma program will provide you with the hands-on experience you need to succeed in this profession.
 Your in-class sessions will teach you about the anatomy of the human body, how to conduct clinical assessments, massage techniques, about remedial exercises and much more.
 In this program, you will practice your skills through clinical hours scheduled at your campus.
 The quality of our Massage Therapy program has been validated by the received preliminary accreditation from the Canadian Massage Therapy Council for Accreditation (CMTCA).

 triOS has developed the Massage Therapy diploma program with experienced healthcare professionals to give you everything you need to flourish as an RMT in the healthcare field.

 Participation in a program that is recognized by the College of Massage Therapists of Ontario.

 1-on-1 career assistance.

 The Massage Therapy diploma program is offered at the Toronto, Hamilton, London, Mississauga, Windsor and Kitchener campuses.

 triOS College Toronto and Kitchener are working on train-out solutions for Canadian College of Massage and Hydrotherapy Students in Cambridge and Toronto who are impacted by their school’s recent closures.